tehprofessor/yard-restful/README.markdown

 - @key_for hash_name [type] name description.
 Specifies element of a hash argument.

+- @value_for argument_name name description.
+Specifies valid value of an argument.

 - @example_request example.
 An example of the request that is send to the service.

 - @request_field name description.
 Further specifies the fields that are send within the request.
 This is useful when the service